arnovb-github/PoshCommence/docs/Clear-CmcControlCharacters.md

 ```

 ## DESCRIPTION
 Commence in some cases allows for entering control characters in fields where there should be none.
 In various cases this can be troublesome.
 This cmdlet clears or changes any control characters from fields which should not contain them.
 This cmdlet changes values in the Commence database.
 Take appropriate precautions to prevent potential data loss.
+Also, it is recommended that you start the Commence process with the /noagents command line parameter prior to running this cmdlet, or Commence may lock up and crash.

 ## EXAMPLES